OMNE-RP/OMNE/books/md/Core-Rulebook.md

 For each individual stat (10 of them) you’ll need to roll `1d4 - 1d4`.
 That means that your starting level for each stat will be somewhere between `-3` and `3`.
 For example, if you roll a 4 and a 2, you would have a score of 4 - 2 = 2.
 Or you might roll a 1 and a 2, for a score of 1 - 2 = -1.

-Once you have 10 of these numbers, go ahead and assign each one to a stat (and if your GM has finally gotten around to giving you some races, pick one and apply the necessary modifiers).
+Once you have 10 of these numbers, go ahead and assign each one to a stat (and if your GM has finally gotten around to giving you some races, pick one and apply the necessary modifiers)<a name="gm_creatures"></a>.
 Assuming you’re playing, say, a Human, your stats might now look something like this:

 |   PHYS   | Level |   MNTL   | Level |
 |:--------:|------:|:--------:|------:|